-- If a member of staff believes that bullying is taking place, they should allow the victim to talk whilst reassuring the pupil that the school will deal with it sensitively but firmly. - The member of staff must refer any incidents of bullying to the Assistant head, Deputy head or Head teacher. - The Assistant head discusses with the Head/Deputy Head and decides on action to be taken. - Talks with victim. - Asks victim to communicate their version of events. - Talks with alleged bully. - Informs the parents of both parties. - Tries to resolve the problem through counselling/talking. - If allegation is proven and serious the Head teacher may take disciplinary action. - Can provide support for the victim via their Class teacher, peer mentoring or external agencies. - Assistant head liaises with class teacher to monitor the situation, checking that further bullying is not occurring. - All involved should record the incident and action taken.
+- If a member of staff believes that bullying is taking place, they should allow and enable the victim to communicate their experience whilst reassuring the pupil that the Academy will deal with it sensitively but firmly. - The member of staff must refer any incidents of bullying to the Assistant head, Deputy Head or Head teacher. - The Assistant head discusses with the Head/Deputy Head and decides on action to be taken. - Asks and enables victim to communicate their version of events. - Enables the alleged bully to communicate their experience- - Informs the parent/carers of both parties. - Tries to resolve the problem through counselling using the young person's preferred method of communication and engagement. - If allegation is proven and serious the Head teacher may take disciplinary action. - Can provide support for the victim via their Class teacher, peer mentoring or external agencies. - Assistant head liaises with class teacher to monitor the situation, checking that further bullying is not occurring. - All involved should record the incident and action taken.